Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GT 512MB, in theory, should be just a bit faster than the GeForce GT 340 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9800 GT 512MB should in theory be a small bit better than the GeForce GT 340 overall. (explain)

-Texel RateThe GeForce 9800 GT 512MB should be much (approximately 91%) faster with regards to texture filtering than the GeForce GT 340. (explain)
+Texel RateThe GeForce 9800 GT 512MB should be much (about 91%) faster with regards to texture filtering than the GeForce GT 340. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce 9800 GT 512MB is superior to the GeForce GT 340, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce 9800 GT 512MB is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison